MicrosoftDocs/azure-stack-docs/azure-stack/includes/user-compute-upload-vhd.md

 ms.lastreviewed: 08/04/2020
 ---

-You can upload your VHD with the portal, or with the container you created in the portal, use the AzCopy.
+You can upload your VHD with the portal, or with the container you created in the portal, use AzCopy.

 ### Portal to generate SAS URL and upload VHD